ModelingValueGroup/jdclare/org.modelingvalue.jdclare/README.md

 ##### What is the purpose of this example?

 This examples shows that rules can be used to add objects in the Universe.
-The rule for the property elements 'creates' objects of type Element in the BigUniverse.
+The rule for the property *elements* 'creates' objects of type Element in the BigUniverse.
 The number of objects is initially 1000, but can you change the number of objects by typing a number.
 The rule does not construct the objects, but dclares the objects : that is, if you would run the rule for the second time, it would have no effect.
-Also note, that you dont have to specify a rule to 'delete' the objects : this is all done in the JDclare engine.
+Also note, that you don not have to specify a rule to 'delete' the objects : this is all done in the JDclare engine.

 *Example 6:* [RecursiveUniverse](https://github.com/ModelingValueGroup/jdclare/blob/master/org.modelingvalue.jdclare.examples/src/org/modelingvalue/jdclare/examples/RecursiveUniverse.java)